vinicius-stutz/css-buttons-pseudo-elements/README.md

-# css3.buttonsPseudoElements
+# Pseudo Elements Buttons with CSS3
-CSS Buttons with Pseudo-elements
+CSS Buttons with Pseudo-elements.
+See de code.